 If you experience frequent and unexplained itching after sex, it could be a sign of an allergic reaction.
 You may be allergic to the condom — or any added ingredient, like spermicide — that you or your partner used.

 Although it’s possible to be allergic to any type of condom, latex is the most common culprit.
-Between 1 and 6 percent of Americans are allergic (or sensitive to) latex, according to the Centers for Disease Control and Prevention (CDC).
+Between of Americans are allergic (or sensitive to) latex, according to the Centers for Disease Control and Prevention (CDC).

 Most latex allergies develop slowly, occurring after years of repeated exposure.
 They’re also far more common among healthcare workers.
-As many as 8 to 12 percent of American healthcare workers are allergic to latex, estimates the CDC.
+As many as of American healthcare workers are allergic to latex, estimates the CDC.

 Keep reading to learn more about the symptoms of allergic reaction, alternative products to try, and when to see your doctor.